-Celestial Immortals are invited to listen live during the recording sessions of the Tao Talks commentaries on the Tao De Jing and ask questions afterwards.
+Celestial Immortals are invited to listen live during the recording sessions of the Tao Talks commentaries on the Tao De Jing and ask questions afterward.

-This weekly class is free to Celestial Immortals.
+This ongoing class is free to Celestial Immortals.
 No need to register.
 Just access the Invitation in the Celestial Immortal Area and show up for the class on Sundays!

 If you are a Celestial Immortal Member or decide to become one, here are the ways you can participate in this series, and how these ways differ from how the general public has access to the Podcast:

 1. The 23 chapter commentaries that Stuart has already recorded will continue to be available to you in the Celestial Immortal Member Area.